todd0701/DeepLearningMath2/README.md

-# DeepLearningMath2
+# Bitcoin_DL
-It is a deep learning project about facial expression recognition
+A deep learning of bitcoin prediction